k-kyler/react-shopping-cart/README.md

 # Shoppiness

-A shopping cart developed by Commerce.js and Stripe.
+Features are developed by React, Commerce.js and Stripe.

 ## Available Scripts